Road construction at the state line to finish on time due to COVID-19 keeping drivers at home

 According to Collins, fewer cars on the road meant work could be done quicker, and with less pain to drivers.
 Some projects that were supposed to be done at night got moved to the day because of less traffic.

-So, projects like the one for the I-20 bridge, construction on exit 183, and on I-20 towards McDuffie were not impacted by the virus are set to finish on time.
+So, projects like the one for the I-20 bridge, construction on exit 183, and on I-20 toward McDuffie were not impacted by the virus are set to finish on time.

 "Had a few less cars to deal with, so maybe they were able to get things done just a little bit faster than they would have maybe with a higher traffic volume,” Collins said.